nyakowint/xsoverlay-keyboard-osc/README.md

 Check the .csproj or actions workflow

-but if you wanna build this just drop the dlls from `XSOverlay_Data/Managed` into `refs`, restore and build w/ Release config. dll will be in `builds` folder
+but if you wanna build this just drop the necessary dlls from `XSOverlay_Data/Managed` into `refs`, restore and build w/ Release config. dll will be in `builds` folder

 ### Motivation